 Studying at the University of Innsbruck

-The University of Innsbruck was founded in 1669 and is the biggest and most important research and education institution in western Austria, today comprised of approximately 27.000 students and more than 4.000 staff and faculty members.
+The University of Innsbruck is a public university.
+The University was founded in 1669 and is the biggest and most important research and education institution in western Austria, today comprised of approximately 27.500 students and more than 4.500 staff and faculty members.

 At the 16 faculties, scientists teach and research in the diverse scientific fields of humanities, natural sciences, social sciences and economics, theology, law, as well as structural engineering sciences and architecture.
 The University offers a very broad spectrum of programs and comprehensive continuing education courses and employs excellent scientists – training and education at the highest level.

 The students benefit especially from the excellent knowledge and expertise of the faculty members.
 Since the University of Innsbruck offers all fields of study, it provides the advantage of collaboration between the diverse disciplines, resulting in comprehensive course choices.